Q: What is mindfulness and why does it seem to be so popular lately?

-To submit YOUR question for consideration in a future column, or for more information about psychotherapy services that could help you move from mindless living to mindful living, email email@example.com.
+To submit YOUR question for consideration in a future column or for more information about psychotherapy services that could help you move from mindless living to mindful living, email email@example.com.
 You can follow on Instagram @sarahjoycovey and @anewleaftherapy or visit sarahjoycovey.com for more content and connection.